Aitbytes/ProjetWeb/README.md

 # ProjetWeb
-Simple Web App project for web programming class
+Simple BlackJack game made for a class project.